Katalam/firearm-license-register/README.md

-# Weapon licence register
+# Firearm license register

-A wapon licence register for a GTA role-play project.
-Two licencces with a medical assessment and basic permission system.
+A firearm licence register for a GTA role-play project.
+Two licences with a medical assessment and basic permission system.

 ### Prerequisites